-Join Matt Bailey for an in-depth discussion in this video The value of the entry page, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video The value of the entry page, part of Learning Web Analytics.

 Now let's look specifically at the value of the entry page, the first thing …someone sees.
 Again, visitors who searched for a …specific term or came from a source.
 We're looking specifically at search …visitors, and their search for specific information. …Because those are the ones that exhibit the bounce behavior and are particular to …the first page that they see.
 So we're looking at that entry in order …to determine the value.
 I'm going to start with an example. …A case study of one company where we worked with them.…